Alicyn Packard

-Alicyn Packard is an American voice actress, writer, singer and retired stand-up comedian nominated for a 2014 Voice Arts Award.
-As of 2004–2005, she provided the voice of Bulb from Disney Channel's Magnet-Tude.
+Alicyn Packard is an American voice actress and retired stand-up comedian nominated for a 2014 Voice Arts Award.
+As of 2004–05, she provided the voice of Bulb from Disney Channel's Magnet-Tude.
 She also voices the characters Little Miss Sunshine, Little Miss Naughty, and Little Miss Whoops on the Cartoon Network animated series The Mr. Men Show.
 She also stars as Cadet Robyn on the Sprout network show Space Racers and as Alma on the Sprout network show The Extraordinary Adventures of Poppy Cat and wrote an episode of the show's second season.
 She plays Toodles on The Tom and Jerry Show, and Connor and Caitlin on Olivia.
 She also played Jibanyan on Yo-kai Watch.

 Packard is the voice of the female blood elf in the video game World of Warcraft.
 She has also voiced Pericci in Star Ocean: The First Departure and the characters of Luce Valenci and Altyria Jono in Vandal Hearts: Flames of Judgment.